-• Listen with empathy: Let them tell you at their own pace and give you the details they want to share.
-Make sure your facial expressions and body language are open and not judgmental.

-You can do this by: Putting your child's experience first.
+- Listen with empathy: Let them tell you at their own pace and give you the details they want to share.
+Make sure your facial expressions and body language are open and not judgmental. - You can do this by: Putting your child's experience first.
 You will naturally have strong feelings about the situation (anger, desire for revenge, blame).
-But make sure your child feels heard and understood and doesn't feel responsible for someone else's misconduct.

-Be supportive: Show empathy and thank them for telling you and trusting you.
-Acknowledge that it was probably difficult to do.

-You can do this by: Remaining calm, especially in front of your child.
+But make sure your child feels heard and understood and doesn't feel responsible for someone else's misconduct. - Be supportive: Show empathy and thank them for telling you and trusting you.
+Acknowledge that it was probably difficult to do. - You can do this by: Remaining calm, especially in front of your child.
 This will help them begin the healing process.
 Be caring and gentle with them as you also advocate for them.

-Show unconditional love: Your child needs the love only a parent or guardian can give.
+- Show unconditional love: Your child needs the love only a parent or guardian can give.
 You can do this by: Talking to your child about their feelings.
 Assure them that they were right to tell you about their experience, and that you're there for them.
-Be sure to take care of yourself by seeking support or counseling.

-Know your role: You may be tempted to find out more information or help the investigation along, but it's best to leave that to trained investigators.

-You can do this by: Listening to everything they say, but leaving the "who/what/where/when" questions to the professionals for their follow up.
-No one else can play your role.

-Ask how you can help: Help them access confidential support resources where they can talk to a trained advocate.

-You can do this by: Identifying and connecting your child with professional advocacy, therapy, or legal help if needed.
-A call to your local Children's Advocacy Center is a great place to start to learn your community's laws and processes.
-You can also contact the SafeSport Helpline, hosted by RAINN, at 866-200-0796.
-Be careful about what (if anything) you share with family members, friends, and people in your child's sport environment.

-▶ Tell them what you will do next: If you are a mandatory reporter, tell them you will be reporting what they told you.
+Be sure to take care of yourself by seeking support or counseling. - Know your role: You may be tempted to find out more information or help the investigation along, but it's best to leave that to trained investigators. - You can do this by: Listening to everything they say, but leaving the "who/what/where/when" questions to the professionals for their follow up.
+No one else can play your role. - Ask how you can help: Help them access confidential support resources like the SafeSport Helpline where they can talk to a trained advocate. - You can do this by: Identifying and connecting your child with professional advocacy, therapy, or legal help if needed.
+A call to your local Child Advocacy Center is a great place to start to learn your community's laws and processes.
+Be careful about what (if anything) you share with family members, friends, and people in your child's sport environment. - > Tell them what you will do next: If you are a mandatory reporter, tell them you will be getting help.
 Talk with them about appointments you will schedule and people you will contact.
 Let them be involved in discussions and decision-making if it is age and developmentally appropriate.